It isn’t their first robotic vacuum but this is the first to be available to consumers but very expensive.

 The 360 Eye does not look anything quite anything the current crop of robot vacuums.

-It almost doubles the height of any current Roomba or Neato vacuum which hurts its ability to clean under furniture but this is made up by its superior suction (here’s a hint, it uses the V2 motor – the same motor you’ll find inside the DC44 and DC35).
+But this is made up by its superior suction (here’s a hint, it uses the V2 motor – the same motor you’ll find inside the DC44 and DC35).

 - Features the most high tech navigation system out there – Dyson calls this the 360 degree vision